 Graduate Business Core

-The foundational course, Ethics, Leadership, and Faith, must be your first course, while Strategic Management must be your final course.
+The foundational course, Ethical Leadership, must be your first course, while Strategic Management must be your final course.

 |Course Number||Course Name||Credit Hours|